Duc M. Ha MD, MAS

 Duc M. Ha MD, MAS, is a Clinician Investigator at the Kaiser Permanente Colorado Institute for Health Research (KPCO IHR).
 His research interests include lung cancer survivorship care.
 He is particularly interested in the role of exercise-based and rehabilitation strategies to improve the function and quality of life of lung cancer survivors following curative intent therapy.
 His longer-term goals are to use rehabilitation as a care model to adapt, deliver, and evaluate collaborative, multidisciplinary, and holistic approaches aimed at improving survivorship outcomes, including the physical and psychosocial function, independence, well-being, and quality of life of lung and other cancer survivors.

-- Physical Activity in Lung Cancer Screening
+- Physical Activity in Lung Cancer

 - Funder: KPCO IHR, 2020 Strategic Targeted Allocation of Resources Program